 Have you upgraded the heating or cooling features in your home?
 Installing a central air conditioning unit or electric heat pumps will qualify you for a tax credit.
 You will receive 30 percent or more of the cost you spent on energy equipment installed in your home last year, up to $500.
 Other upgrades that qualify include the following:

-For you to qualify, all improvements must have been made to your home in the United States, but do not need to have been done to your main home.
+For you to qualify for energy tax credits, all improvements must have been made to your home in the United States, but do not need to have been done to your main home.
 You may be able to receive 100 percent of the cost spent on several energy efficient home installations, such as home heating and air conditioning systems.
 These items are credited based on the kind of property it’s installed in.

 Ensure that your energy efficient installations qualify by having the manufacturer’s certification statement, which is often available on their website or in documents accompanied by the product.
 Live in the Fort Collins area and want to ensure your HVAC products meet these standards before installation?
 Contact a professional at American Air Heating & Air Conditioning by calling americanairheatingco.com.or visit us at